lclc68lclc/100-days-of-code/log.md

 **Today's Progress**: Drum Kit for Javascript 30 (Day 1)

 **Thoughts:** I went through the tutorial to build the drum kit, checked my work and.....nothing.
 I'm tired and maybe seeing this code with a fresh pair of eyes will help.
 So it's back to work tomorrow.

+### Day 14: January 17, 2017
+**Today's Progress**: Drum Kit for Javascript 30 (Day 1)

+**Thoughts:** I figured out my problem, it was two little backticks causing my data-keys to be undefined.
+This is also pointing out one of my fatal flaws: my lack of attention to details.
+Not sure if its gotten worse because of age, because of multi-tasking or because of distractions, but I have a means to stop it.